dylan-lang/opendylan/documentation/library-reference/source/system/locators.rst

 .. generic-function:: locator-path
    :open:

-   Returns the path of a locator.
+   Returns the directory path of a locator.

    :signature: locator-path (locator) => (path)